cs160-su22/cs160-su22.github.io/about.md

 | D- | \[60, 63)  |
 | F  | \[0, 60)   |

 If the class grade distribution ends up being too low relative to [EECS grading guidelines](https://eecs.berkeley.edu/resources/faculty-staff/academic-personnel/grading-guidelines-undergrad), we may curve grades upwards.
+And remember, we'll take high participation into account for students on the borderline!

 ## Late Policies